 We're grateful for groomed winter trails, thanks to groomers like Steven and Gannet

-Over on the Idaho side, a volunteer-based program from Teton Valley Trails and Pathways provides groomed Nordic ski trails in Teton Canyon, Alta, Pioneer Park in Victor, Teton Springs Resort, and the Driggs Nordic Track.
+Over on the Idaho side, a volunteer-based program from Teton Valley Trails and Pathways provides groomed Nordic ski trails.
+Areas serviced include Teton Canyon, Alta, Pioneer Park in Victor, Teton Springs Resort, and the Driggs Nordic Track.
 These efforts open up miles and miles of skiable terrain in Idaho to the public.

-🩵And one thing all skiers can unanimously agree on Nordic skiing wouldn’t exist without the tireless efforts of our dedicated groomers.
+🩵And one thing all skiers can unanimously agree on Nordic skiing wouldn’t exist without groomers.
+We are grateful for the tireless efforts of our dedicated groomers.

 The Nordic community has groomers to thank.